atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 ```

 ### Regional Datasets
 Observational datasets exist with both global coverage (e.g. GISTEMP, HadCRUT, etc.) or regional coverage (e.g. PRISM in North America, TRMM in the tropics, etc.).
-Global datasets attempt to build a self-consistent database spanning the whole globe, and are therefore more likely to have sparser data coverage in specific regions - both as a logistical limitation, but also to ensure data pre-proceessing is as standardized as possible.
+Global datasets attempt to build a self-consistent database spanning the whole globe, and are therefore more likely to have sparser data coverage in specific regions - both as a logistical limitation, but also to ensure data pre-processing is as standardized as possible.
 Regional datasets may provide higher-resolution coverage and more specialized methodologies by incorporating local climatological knowledge or data sources that are not publicly available or parsable by global datasets (see e.g. the discussion in [Dinku et al. 2019](http://www.sciencedirect.com/science/article/pii/B9780128159989000075)).

 ## Where to Even Begin - Resources and How to Start Working with a Data Product